 - Once students are selected/approved to participate on an Augustana international study program, they follow the normal college registration procedures.

-Study abroad in non-Augustana programs should be planned for the junior or senior year.
+- Study abroad in non-Augustana programs should be planned for the junior or senior year.
 Prior to leaving campus, students interested in participating in these programs must work with the Office of International and Off-Campus Programs in filling out appropriate petitions for transferring coursework back to Augustana.
 Petitions are available in the Office of the Registrar and in the Office of International and Off-Campus Programs.
-(1) Courses that meet general education requirements should have the signature of the student's advisor.
-Courses that meet major or minor requirements need the signatures of the advisor and the appropriate department chair.
-(2) Submit completed application to the Office of International and Off-Campus Programs for the signature of the Director of International and Off-Campus Programs.
-(3) Petitions are forwarded to the Advanced Standing and Degrees Committee for a final decision.
-(4) Students returning to Augustana following a non-Augustana study abroad program should re-apply for admission with the Dean of Students Office (see Special Designations #2, below.)

 Students who are away from the campus for special reasons are designated as follows:

-2. Augustana students on leave.
-Students travel individually to study in a foreign country or engage in some special educational program.
-They take a leave of absence from Augustana and Illinois state ﬁnancial aid programs, and are not entitled to any student beneﬁts or privileges contingent upon enrollment.
-Students who return must complete a brief readmission application with the Dean of Students.
+2. Augustana students not returning.
+Students who travel individually to study in a foreign country or engage in some special educational program, are processed as a non-returning student from Augustana and are not entitled to any student beneﬁts or privileges contingent upon enrollment.
+Students who return must complete a brief readmission application.
 Work submitted for advanced standing or transfer credit is subject to normal review procedures for transfer work.
-Examples are approved programs of foreign or domestic study and international exchange programs such as those in China and Germany.
+Examples are approved programs of foreign or domestic study and international exchange programs.